Spain's Princess Cristina faces trial on corruption charges

 If the ruling is not thrown out on appeal, it could still take months for the case to go to trial.
 Corruption cases in Spain often take many years to conclude.

-Judge Castro charged Urdangarin and one of his main associates, Diego Torres, with breach of legal duty, embezzling public funds, fraud and influence peddling.
+Judge Castro has been investigating Urdangarin and his business partners for four years.
+Urdangarin and one of his main associates, Diego Torres, are charged with breach of legal duty, embezzling public funds, fraud and influence peddling.

 The judge said Urdangarin and his partners overcharged local governments for putting on conferences about sports and business, then allegedly hiding the proceeds abroad.